 Michael J. Allen, Until The Last Man Comes Home: POWs, MIAs, and the Unending Vietnam War.
 Chapel Hill: University of North Carolina Press, 2009.
 433 pp.

 Frank Anton, Why Didn't You Get Me Out?
-Summit, TX: Summit, 1997.
-Anton was captured when a helicopter went down, and was held in the camp where Robert Garwood was.
+Arlington, TX: Summit, 1997. xv, 196 pp. Anton was captured when a helicopter went down, and was held in the camp where Robert Garwood was.
 He believes the US knew where the camp was but did not attempt a rescue mission, and that POWs continued to be held after 1973.

 Lawrence R. Bailey, Jr., with Ron Martz, Solitary Survivor: The First American POW in Southeast Asia.
 Washington: Brassey's, 1995. xxi, 214 pp. Foreword by Newt Gingrich.
 Bailey, an Army major and military attache in Laos, was captured when a C-47, doing a photo-reconnaissance and ELINT flight over the Plain of Jars, was shot down March 23, 1961.
 He was released in August 1962.

 Jim Belshaw, "Looking for Old Friends."
 VVA Veteran, 19:2/3 (February/March 1999), pp. 20-23.
 The search for the men MIA from the battles at Ngok Tavak and Kham Duc, May 1968.